xpavlic4/book-extracts/The Subtle Art of Not Giving a Fck.md

 At some point, most of us reach a place where we're afraid to fail, where we instinctively avoid failure and stick only to what is placed in front of us or only what we're already good at.

-If you are stuck on a problme, don't sit there and think about it; just start working on it.
+If you are stuck on a problem, don't sit there and think about it; just start working on it.

 Waiting for a motivation to take an action is wrong.
 It is an endless loop Inspiration -> Motivation -> Action -> Inspiratio -> Motivation ...